scoknig/personal-site/content/_index.md

 ## Blog

-In the [blog](/blog/) you'll find an ever-growing collection of my personal brain dumps.
+In the [blog](/blog/) you'll find an ever-growing collection of my thoughts, things I've learned, and interesting nuggets I find.

 If you use an RSS reader, [here's a link to the blog feed](/blog/index.xml).